 - Then add curry leaves and green chili.
 Saute for another 20 seconds.

-- Add the onions and potato to the spices.
+- Add the chopped potatoes and onions to the spices.
 Add salt.
 Saute for about 3-4 minutes on medium heat.

 - Once the onions and potatoes are slightly brown, this is what you should have.